 - Education History

 Degree Institution B.S. in Physiological Sciences UCLA, Los Angeles, CA M.A./M.A.T.
-Mathematics/Teaching WGU, Salt Lake City, Utah College Counseling Certification UCLA, Los Angeles, CA High School Teaching Credential , California
+Mathematics/Teaching UCLA/WGU, Salt Lake City, Utah College Counseling Certification UCLA, Los Angeles, CA High School Teaching Credential UCLA, State of CA

 - Professional Memberships